 Learn a Few Key Terms

-Sometimes the jargon surrounding investing can sound like a foreign language.
+When it comes to investing for beginners, sometimes the jargon surrounding the topic can sound like a foreign language.
 But by brushing up on a few key terms, you can avoid feeling like you’re behind before you’ve even started.

 Securities – A financial asset that can be bought or sold.
 This is the catch-all term for most investments you know, including stocks, bonds, money market instruments, and other assets.